vytasrgl/ChatScript/WIKI/ChatScript-Json.md

 deprecated in favor of ^length

 ### `^jsoncopy`( name )
 Given the name of a json structure, makes a duplicate of it.
+If it is not the name of a json structure, it merely returns what you pass it.

 ### `^jsonobjectinsert`( {JSONFLAGS} objectname key value )
 inserts the key value pair into the object named.
 The key does not require quoting.